VadymPavlenkoUA/ConferenceRoomBookingApp/README.md

 - Manage conference halls, including their names, capacity, hourly rental rates, and available services
 - Manage additional services that can be provided with a hall booking
 - Create, view, update, and delete room bookings
-- Prevent double booking of the same conference hall for overlapping time periods
+- Prevent deletion of halls or services that are currently in use
 - Ensure that selected services are available for the chosen conference hall
 - Check which conference halls are available for a specified capacity and time period
 - Calculate the rental price based on the booking duration and time-based pricing rules